 The FoundationOne Tracker not only aims to detect MRD in early-stage cancers but also to monitor ctDNA in advanced-stage cancers.
 It assesses patients’ response to therapy and tracks MRD and molecular residual relapse.
 The tool’s broader goal is to improve ctDNA detection and molecular monitoring across various cancer stages, enhancing the personalization of cancer treatment plans.
 Foundation Medicine’s CEO, Brian Alexander, emphasizes the company’s commitment to advancing precision cancer care by enabling oncologists and partners to make informed treatment decisions based on early ctDNA detection and monitoring therapy responses.

 Foundation Medicine is actively involved in research to demonstrate the utility of MRD detection.
-Recent data presented at the ASCO Gastrointestinal Cancer Symposium last month exploring the feasibility of MRD in metastatic colorectal patients who have undergone curative intent surgical resection, Foundation Medicine will also be presenting additional MRD data at the ASCO Genitourinary Cancers Symposium on February 18 on the genomics of resected early-stage bladder cancer.
+Recent data presented at the ASCO Gastrointestinal Cancer Symposium showed the feasibility of using MRD in metastatic colorectal patients post-surgery.
+Additional MRD data is set to be presented at the ASCO Genitourinary Cancers Symposium, focusing on the genomics of resected early-stage bladder cancer.
 This research is part of the effort to validate the use of comprehensive genomic profiling-informed MRD detection in ctDNA, potentially leading to more precise and effective cancer management.